k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/02_jobs_flow_and_status.md

 # **Fabric Nodes and Jobs Processes**

 **Node Affinity**

-A particular job can be assigned to a specific Fabric node.
-This is done by specifying the node's parameters in the jobs definition table in Fabric studio or from the startjob command in Fabric Runtime environment.
-Once deployed, the job will be only allocated to the specified node.
+A specific job can be assigned to a specific Fabric node by specifying the node's parameters in the Jobs definition table in the Fabric Studio or from the **startjob** command in the Fabric Runtime environment.
+Once deployed, the Job is only allocated to the specified node.

 **Node Competition**

-When running multiple Fabric Nodes, jobs can be allocated to different nodes.
-Once a new job is deployed, each node will compete to execute the new job while Cassandra's optimistic locking process will ensure a consensus is reached between all the nodes and that each job gets to be executed by the best candidate node at any given time, and that it will be executed once only.
-Within each Fabric node, a running thread checks whether a new job has been deployed and in case the Cassandra's LiteWeight Transactions process will allocate the job to this specific node, the thread will handle the processing and lifecycle of the job.
+When running multiple Fabric nodes, Jobs can be allocated to different nodes.
+Once a new Job is deployed, each node competes to execute it.
+The Cassandra Optimistic Locking process ensures an agreement is reached between all nodes and that each Job is executed only once by the best candidate node at any given time.
+A running thread in each Fabric node, checks whether a new job has been deployed and if the Cassandra LiteWeight Transactions process has allocated the Job to it.
+The thread handles the processing and lifecycle of the Job.

-In the illustation below, we show 2 different examples whereby JOB1 is allocated to Node 2, as it has been configured
+The following image displays 2 different examples whereby JOB1 is allocated to Node 2 according to its configurations:

 <img src="/articles/20_jobs_and_batch_services/images/02_jobs_and_batch_services_Nodes_Allocation.PNG">

 **Job Process**

-Fabric runtime server comes with a few java classes dedicated to handle the jobs' lifecycle.
-Among these classes the 3 following services are particularily important:
+The Fabric runtime server offers dedicated Java classes that handle the Jobs lifecycle.
+The following classes are particularily important:
-- JobsExecutor to manage the job's execution along the different phases of its lifecycle, manage retrials when necessary and update job status
+- JobsExecutor, manages the Job's execution during the different phases of its lifecycle, retrials when necessary and updates Job status.
-- JobsScheduler to manage the ownership of a specific job sitting on the queue
+- JobsScheduler, manages the ownership of a specific Job waiting in the queue.
-- JobsReconcile to handle the re-allocation of jobs to the propper Fabric node if a node went offline.
+- JobsReconcile, handles the re-allocation of Jobs to the correct Fabric node if a node is offline.

 **Job Execution Resiliency**

-Fabric ensures that jobs executions gets multiple recovery opportunities in case the node responsible for its execution falls through.
+Fabric ensures that Jobs executions have multiple recovery opportunities if the node responsible for its execution fails.
-A heartbit variable can be configured for each node, allowing for each fabric node status to be monitored and for jobs to be reallocated to a different node.
+A heartbit variable can be configured for each node, allowing for each Fabric node status to be monitored and for Jobs to be reallocated to a different node.
-Yet if the node restarts, and if there is no sufficient time until the scheduled job's execution, the rebooting node will be given precedence over all other nodes for the execution of the job's instance.
+If the node restarts, and if there is insufficient time before the scheduled Job's execution, the rebooting node has precedence over all other nodes for the execution of the Job's instance.

 [![Previous](/articles/images/Previous.png)](/articles/20_jobs_and_batch_services/01_fabric%20jobs_overview.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](/articles/20_jobs_and_batch_services/03_create_a_job.md)